 - (a) The Committee is of the view that increases in the cost of practice over the past several years have justified an increase in the rates in Table A and Table B. - (b) The Committee made no general increase in the 2020 review as a result of the uncertain economic climate at that time due to the COVID-19 pandemic.
-Given the economic picture in 2022 is more positive, and the fact that rate rises have been modest for the past decade, the Committee determined it was appropriate to include a general increase. - (c) In making its decision, the Committee is particularly cognisant of the increased costs to law practices occasioned by the purchase of technology and training to enable legal practitioners and staff to work remotely, and investments made by law practices in staff well-being initiatives - (d) Other costs incurred by law practices as a result of the COVID-19 pandemic, for example the purchase of sanitiser, masks, rapid antigen tests and other similar measures, are intended to be covered by the rates in this Determination and are not properly chargeable to clients as disbursements. - (e) The increase in the rates in this Determination are not uniform but have been calculated, generally, on the basis of a 5% increase, with a rounding so that each amount is divisible by 11 in accordance with the long-standing policy of the Committee.
+Given a period of significant inflation since 2022 and the fact that rate rises were modest in the decade of 2012 to 2022, the Committee determined it was appropriate to include a general increase. - (c) In making its decision, the Committee is particularly cognisant of the increased costs to law practices occasioned by costs of subscriptions for legal resources, investment in technology and training for the purpose of cyber security, to enable legal practitioners and staff to work remotely, and investments made by law practices in staff well-being initiatives. - (d) The increase in the rates in this Determination are not uniform but have been calculated, generally, on the basis of a 12% increase since 1 July 2022, with a rounding so that each amount is divisible by 11 in accordance with the long-standing policy of the Committee.